 Model co-registration is essential to ensure models of all time-points from the same reef area are positioned in the same 3D coordinate space.
 This enables changes to be directly compared over time accurately and effectively, e.g. growth of individual corals can be measured and tracked in 2D orthomosaics or 3D models (see SOP 3, Table 1).
-The co-registration method presented achieves a precision of 1.37 ± 16.55 mm for DSLR models (see Lechene et al. (2024) for a detailed examination co-registration error).
+The co-registration method presented achieves a precision of 1.37 ± 16.55 mm (change < 0.0001%) for DSLR models across an extent of 72 m2 (see Lechene et al. (2024) for a detailed examination co-registration error).

 Note that slightly different co-registration procedures are required for DSLR and GoPro models.
-While DSLR co-registration generally only requires the use of spheres as reference objects, GoPro co-registration also requires the use of reef points to ensure accurate co-registration (see Table 11, Fig. 11).
+While DSLR co-registration may only require the use of spheres as reference objects, GoPro co-registration also requires the use of reef points to ensure accurate co-registration (see Table 11, Fig. 11).
 These differences improve co-registration over the larger spatial extent of GoPro models.
 See co-registration troubleshooting tips in Appendix 5.